-- Prior notification is required for any extended absences for family trips, personal mission trips, etc. - Post notification is required for any absences due to appointments, illness, family emergencies, etc.
+- Prior notification is requested for any extended absences for family trips, personal mission trips, etc. - Post notification is requested for any absences due to appointments, illness, family emergencies, etc.

-(Please submit these notifications to the office.
+(Please submit these notifications to the office or the homeroom teacher.
 Parental notes are strongly preferred, but academy personnel will document a parent's phone call, voice mail or other verbal explanation for a student's absence.)